 - Recapture Participation Form – Effective August 15, 2017

 - Tools for Lenders

 - Program Development

 - Interagency Agreement with the California Air Resources Board (CARB) – Amendment 2 #18MSC004

 - 2020 Annual Report

 Tools for Truck Loan Borrowers

 The CalCAP Heavy-Duty Vehicle Air Quality Loan Program is a loan loss reserve program, which may provide up to 100% coverage on losses from certain loan defaults.
 With CalCAP portfolio support, a lender may be more comfortable underwriting small business loans to small fleet owners.
 See the CalCAP Heavy-Duty Vehicle Air Quality Loan Program Summary for more information.

-If you are an owner of a small fleet of heavy-duty diesel trucks and need to upgrade your engine or exhaust, you may receive more favorable loan terms from a lender if your loan is enrolled in the CalCAP Heavy-Duty Vehicle Air Quality Loan Program.
+If you are an owner of a small fleet of heavy-duty trucks and need to upgrade your engine, you may receive more favorable loan terms from a lender if your loan is enrolled in the CalCAP Heavy-Duty Vehicle Air Quality Loan Program.
 Check to see if your commercial lender or financial institution participates in CalCAP or find a participating lender.
 If your financial institution does not currently participate, it is easy for lenders to sign up.
 Please have your institution complete the Financial Institution Application and send to CalCAP to get started.

 Lender Sign Up for the Program